LG: History

 GoldStar produced South Korea's first radio.
 Many consumer electronics were sold under the brand name GoldStar, while some other household products (not available outside South Korea) were sold under the brand name of Lucky.
 The Lucky brand was famous for hygiene products such as soaps and HiTi laundry detergents, but the brand was mostly associated with its Lucky and Perioe toothpaste.
-LG continues to manufacture some of these products for the South Korean market, such as laundry detergent.
+LG continues to manufacture some of these products for the South Korean market.

 Koo In-hwoi led the corporation until his death in 1969, at which time, his son Koo Cha-kyung took over.
 He then passed the leadership to his son, Koo Bon-moo, in 1995.
 Koo Bon-moo renamed the company to LG in that year.
-The company also associates the letters LG with the company's tagline "Life's Good".
+The company then trademarked the letters LG with the company's tagline "Life's Good".
 Since 2009, LG has owned the domain name LG.com.
+Before this, LG had already operated LG.co.kr in 1997.

+LG replaced its old logo with a new one on 30 December 2014, changing the wordmark font from Helvetica to LG Smart, the new custom corporate typeface of the company since 2013.

 Koo Bon-moo died of a brain tumor on 20 May 2018.
 In July 2018, it was announced that Koo Kwang-mo, the nephew and adopted son of Koo Bon-moo, will be the new CEO of LG.
 Koo Bon-moo adopted his nephew in 2004, after losing his only son in 1994, citing "a family tradition of male-only succession".

-Joint ventures

-LG and Hitachi created joint ventures named Hitachi-LG Data Storage in 2000 and LG Hitachi Water Solutions in 2011; among other partnerships it has had, LG has a long relationship with Hitachi dating back to the early years of Goldstar.
-Since then Hitachi has transferred technologies for LG's products such as radios, wires, TVs, home appliances, semiconductors, etc. The first JV between the two is LG Hitachi, which has been around since 1980s when it was established to import computers to Korea.

-LG had two joint ventures with Royal Philips Electronics: LG Philips Display and LG Philips LCD, but Philips sold off its shares in late 2008.

-In 2005, LG entered into a joint venture with Nortel Networks, creating LG-Nortel Co.
-Ltd.

-In 2020, LG and Canadian auto supplier Magna International launched a joint venture known as LG Magna e-Powertrain.
-The new joint venture will manufacture components used in electric cars such as electric motors, inverters and onboard chargers.

-International markets

-On 30 November 2012, comScore released a report of the October 2012 U.S. Mobile Subscriber Market Share that found LG lost its place as second in the U.S. mobile market share to Apple Inc.

-On 20 January 2013, LG has overtaken Apple to become second largest in U.S. market share.

-On 7 August 2013, comScore released a report of the June 2013 U.S. Smartphone Subscriber Market Share that found LG fell to fifth place in the U.S. mobile market share.